 Understanding the Source of the Physical Abuse

 First, let’s understand the source of the abusive behavior.
 As we have established above, the source isn’t that your partner frustrates you or her frustrating behavior (that she seems to never listen to you).
 There are many couples who face problems, including feeling that their partner isn’t listening to them, yet it doesn’t result in violence.
-Or you could put someone else in your position, in this exact predicament, and he (or she) would probably feel irritated, but not get violent.
+Or you could put someone else in your position, in this exact situation, and he/she would probably feel irritated, but not get violent.

 The source is something else, and we’re here to understand what.